Internal environmental policy

 The centre has always been engaged in improving the organization’s ecological footprint on different levels.
 As from August 2014 the centre is ISO 14001 certified and continuously looks to improve its environmental performance.

-The environmental objectives and action plan takes into account the overall extensive environmental policy of Stockholm university and other requirements to which the organization subscribes.
+The environmental objectives and action plan takes into account the overall environmental policy of Stockholm university and other requirements to which the organization adheres.

 Purchasing and procurement

 Our principle and procedure for purchasing and procurement is primarily to reuse.
 In case we need to buy something new we choose the option which offers most benefits in terms of environmental, social, work and financial aspects.
 Specifically, a product's ability to be recycled in the system is an important aspect.

 We encourage options and choose products and services we believe are better.
 That is why we work hard to improve procurement routines so that environmental and social aspects are better taken into consideration.

 Various measures have been taken to reduce energy consumption.
 Virtually all lighting fixtures have been replaced with low energy alternatives.
 Motion sensors are installed in the most common spaces.
 IT products have been reviewed and the most energy efficient ones are prioritized.